Tooth extraction can happen for a number of reasons.

 Simple Tooth Extraction

-For a simple extraction, local anesthetic is used to prevent pain and discomfort.
+For a simple extraction, a local anesthetic is used to prevent pain and discomfort.
 To remove the tooth, a tool called an elevator will be used which is placed next to your tooth to gently loosen it.
 Once the tooth is easily accessible and loose enough, forceps are used to grip the tooth and carefully remove it.
 Once a tooth is removed, gauze is provided to bite down on for 30-45 minutes to ensure healing.
 After the removal of a tooth, you should refrain from smoking and eating solid foods and rinse your mouth frequently for the next 24 hours.

 Surgical Tooth Extraction